 I began blogging (as in journaling and essays, chronologically arrayed) in 1997 at http://adrr.com/living/journal.htm.

 I was a supporter of FARMS when it was a desk in Dr. Welch’s office and I was on the founding board of FAIR.
 I’ve spoken (once) at Sunstone, and a number of times at conferences and conventions that would bore most people, including myself so I won’t bore you with more on that.

 When I started blogging here I served as assistant ward librarian and as a home teacher.
 Then I taught the High Priests Group in my ward.
-In my new ward I am an assistant ward clerk and we’ve just moved again.
+In my new ward was an assistant ward clerk and we’ve just moved again.

 When hiking on the Appalachian Trail my trail name is d20.
 You can also find me at https://en.wikipedia.org/wiki/Stephen_R._Marsh